ShinEnki/shrinkage-microporosity/README.md

 # shrinkage-microporosity
-A theoretical and computational model for predicting shrinkage-microporosity in metal.
+A simple theoretical and computational model for shrinkage-microporosity in metal.